Skip to content

 Tab content ✅ Yes Adding/removing files from a space syncs

-Active task space ❌ No Each window can have different task space active
+Active task space ❌ No Each window has its own Active Task pointer

 Last accessed ❌ No Each window tracks its own usage history

 Example use case: Open the same project in VS Code and VS Code Insiders, with different task spaces active in each window.
-Both windows stay in sync for task space definitions, but each maintains its own context.
+Both windows stay in sync for task space definitions and queues, but each maintains its own focus.

 Storage Benefits: